 How long does it take to learn programming language?

 The most popular question how long does it take to learn programming is a difficult one.
-It depends on you, but the fact is that even somebody who has been a programmer for 10 years is still learning.
-Some would say that after 10 weeks of learning you can have some picture of the language, but you can’t expect to become a programmer in a few weeks.
+It depends on you, but the fact is that a programmer with 10 years of experience is still learning.
+Some would say that after 10 weeks of learning you can have some sense of the language.
+Let’s get real – you can’t expect to become a programmer in few weeks.

 Which programming language should you learn first?

-Maybe these criteria could work for you when choosing programming language:
+These criteria might work for you when choosing programming language:

 - How popular is the language on the job market?